Service Leadership Corps FAQs

 Yes.
 Previous fellowship applicants who were not accepted into the Fellowship Program are welcome to apply.

 How do I apply for the Service Leadership Corps?

 Interested applicants can apply on our website during the application period.
 Between enrollment periods, you can sign up to receive updates about the next admissions cycle.

 How long is the program?

-The Service Leadership Corps is a six-month program.
+The Service Leadership Corps offers an in-person six-month program, or an accelerated 3-month virtual program.

-What is the weekly time commitment for the program?
+What is the weekly time commitment for the in-person program?

 In between the four in-person sessions, Corps members have an estimated 3-5 hours of group and individual work per week.
 This includes virtual meetings, online training, reading, and self-paced study.